Teekeks/pyTwitchAPI/README.md

 The Twitch API knows 2 different authentications.
 App and User Authentication.
 Which one you need (or if one at all) depends on what calls you want to use.

-Its always good to get at least App authentication even for calls where you dont need it since the rate limmits are way better for authenticated calls.
+It's always good to get at least App authentication even for calls where you don't need it since the rate limmits are way better for authenticated calls.

+**Please read the docs for more details and examples on how to set and use Authentication!**

 #### App Authentication